bombasticSlacks/Aspirant/Game/Example-Gear.md

 > Examples would include: Bagpipes, Dulcimer, Lute, Viol.

 #### Crystallized Magic
-Infused or naturally resonant magical material which can be used to perform channelling magical spells.
+Infused or naturally resonant magical material which can be used to [Channel](Channel) magical spells.

 #### Fine Clothes
 An impressive set of clothing befitting a merchant or tradesman.